Rossana de los Ríos: 2007

 Fresh from victory, Rossana quickly flew to Paris for the first time since 2004 to compete in the qualification event of Roland Garros.
 She caused a stir by easily qualifying, easily winning three straight sets matches.
 She lost to the 32nd seeded Martina Müller in straight sets in the first round..
-Her next tournament was the $75K Přerov, where she reached the quarterfinals in singles, before losing to Sofia Arvidsson in straight sets, and reached the doubles final with her partner Edina Gallovits, where they lost to top seeds in three sets.
+Her next tournament was the $75k Zubr Cup in Přerov, where she reached the quarterfinals in singles, before losing to Sofia Arvidsson in straight sets, and reached the doubles final with her partner Edina Gallovits, where she lost to top seeds in three sets.
 A fortnight later she participated in the qualifying event in Wimbledon which marked her first grass-court match since 2003.
 She passed the first round in straight sets but lost to Anda Perianu, despite Rossana serving for the match at 5–3 in the final set.
-Rossana then flew to Italy and made back to back semifinal appearances in $25K Padova and $50K Cuneo, including a win over top seed Edina Gallovits in Cuneo.
-She then played in $100K Biella.
-There, she reached the second round losing to world number 36 Agnieszka Radwańska.
+Rossana then flew to Italy and made back to back semifinal appearances in $25k Padova and $50k Cuneo tournaments, including a win over top seed Edina Gallovits in Cuneo.
+She then played the $100k event in Biella where she reached the second round losing to world No. 36, Agnieszka Radwańska.
 Rossana then played in Rio de Janeiro for the Pan American Games, representing Paraguay.
-As the number four seed, she won her first round easily, but lost in the second round to Yamile Fors of Cuba, 7–6, 3–6, 7–5.
+As the fourth seed, she won her first round easily, but lost in the second to Yamile Fors of Cuba, in three close sets.

 After this loss, she took some time off, and her next tournament was the US Open qualifying event.
 There, she lost in the first round to Carla Suarez Navarro.
-Next, Rossana went to the $50K Mestre in Italy.
+Next, Rossana went to the $50k Mestre in Italy.
 There, as the fifth seed, she won her second tournament of 2007, beating Alisa Kleybanova in the final.
-Straight after her victory, she went to the $100K Bordeaux but lost in the first round to the number seven seed, Ekaterina Bychkova, despite winning the first set.
-The next week, Rossana claimed her biggest ITF title to date and the eighth ITF title of her career in $75K Albuquerque.
+Straight after her victory, she went to the $100k Bordeaux but lost in the first round to the No. 7 seed, Ekaterina Bychkova, despite winning the first set.
+The next week, Rossana claimed her biggest ITF title to date and the eighth of her career in Albuquerque ($75k).
 The victory marked her second title in just three weeks.
-En route to the title in Albuquerque, Rossana won five matches- three of them in three sets- resulting in her ranking rising from No. 136 to No. 114.
-Rossana then made two back to back quarterfinal appearances in $50K San Francisco and $50K Lawrenceville, Georgia.
-She lost in the first round of Quebec City and fell in the quarterfinals of $25K Mexico City to conclude the year.
+En route to the title in Albuquerque, Rossana won five matches- three of them in three sets- resulting in her ranking rising from 136 to No. 114.
+Rossana then made two back to back quarterfinal appearances in $50k San Francisco and $50k Lawrenceville, Georgia.
+She lost in the first round of Quebec City and fell in the quarterfinals of $25k Mexico City to conclude the year.

 2008

-On Monday June 23, 2008, Rossana was beaten by then-world No. 1 Ana Ivanovic in the first round at Wimbledon.
-Rossana then played at the Palermo tournament and defeated fifth seed Aravane Rezaï.
+On 23 June, Rossana was beaten by then-world No. 1, Ana Ivanovic, in the first round at Wimbledon.
+Rossana then played at Palermo and defeated fifth seed Aravane Rezaï.